nehaljwani/team.exiv2.org/book/IMaEA.md

                                              GPSDateStamp -> 2015-07-16 00:
 ```

 Data's similar.
 The order is different.
 Good news is that the commands _**$ exiv2 -pe ~/Stonehenge.jpg**_ and __*$ exiv2 -pe ~/Stonehenge.tif*__ produce similar data in the same order.
 We'd hope so as both commands are reading the same embedded Exif metadata.
-The way in which the Exif is embedded in the a Tiff or JPG is different, however the Exif metadata is effectively the same.
+The way in which the Exif is embedded in Tiff and JPG is different, however the Exif metadata is effectively the same.

 [TOC](#TOC)
 <div id="3">